rubi1rdz/A9-Final-Project/README.md

 # A9-Final-Project
+CEE 224X Sustainable Urban Systems

-# Understanding the link between environmental and social determinants of health: A Deep Dive into Indicators
+Understanding the link between environmental and social determinants of health: A Deep Dive into Indicators

-# # Stanford University, Fall 2018
+Stanford University, Fall 2018

 This repository includes
 - Final Report in PDF for our Project